Nagapavankumarkongitala/Cognifyz_PowerBi_Internship/README.md

 ## Task 7: Combine Insights into a Dashboard
 ### Objective: Create a comprehensive dashboard incorporating all insights.
 .
 Finally all the task visuals were taken and the best were chosen to represent the data in meaningful way and final dashboard was created.

 ![alt text](final.png)

 ## Conclusion
-1. A mong all the investment types the gold was preferred more than the others.
+1. Among all the investment types the gold was preferred more than the others.
-2. The male population were more aggressive ini investments and female were balanced.
+2. The male population were more aggressive in investments and female were balanced.
-3. In Avenue types the mutual funds were preferred more than the others.
+3. In Avenue types Mutual funds were preferred more than the others.
 4. The main reason for the investment was the retirement planning.
 5. Financial consultants were highly preferred for advice for the investments.
-6. Finally people were interested in investmnents because as a passive income the high returns can be expected form the invesments then the other sources.
+6. Finally people were interested in investments because as a passive income the high returns can be expected form the invesments then the other sources.